 Infants should not be bathed straight after delivery, as they often get cold, and vernix should not be removed as it helps protect the infant’s skin from infection.
 It would be better to bath the infant later, in the mother’s presence, when most of the vernix will have cleared.

 No. All infants should be given chloromycetin eye ointment, especially if gonorrhoea is common in the community.
 Gonococcal infection may be asymptomatic in the mother.

 Yes, if possible the mother and her infant should not be separated after delivery.

 After a normal pregnancy, an infant is born by spontaneous vertex delivery.
 There are no signs of fetal distress during labour.
 The mother received pethidine 2 hours before delivery.
 Immediately after delivery the infant is dried and placed under an overhead radiant warmer.
 There is no spontaneous breathing.
 At 1 minute after birth the infant has a heart rate of 80 beats per minute, gives irregular gasps, has blue hands and feet but a pink tongue, has some muscle tone but does not respond to stimulation.
+After the 1 minute Apgar score the infant is ventilated with bag and mask for 3 minutes.
 At 5 minutes the infant has a heart rate of 120 beats per minute and is breathing well.
 The tongue is pink but the hands and feet are still blue.
 The infant moves actively and cries well.

 As soon as possible.
 Do not wait until the 1 minute Apgar score before starting resuscitation.